mispp/goat/README.md

 # Goat

+Database frontend written in QT5 using widgets.
+At some point it should provide an alternative to tools like mysql workbench and pgadmin.

-Goat - something between Heidi (sql) and Toad.
+Goal for the project is to be something between [HeidiSQL](https://www.heidisql.com/) and Toad.

-An attempt in making alternative DB frontend using QT5.
+You should probably also take a look at [Sqlgull](https://github.com/asw-dev/sqlgull).

+# Introduction

 This app was made for 2 reasons:
-1. necessity: there is no app in native toolkit available for linux that has querying functionality (there is a plugin for kate in kde, but this just doesnt work for me; not sure about gnome)
+1. Necessity: there was no app in native toolkit available for linux that has querying functionality (there is a plugin for kate in kde, but this just doesnt work for me; not sure about gnome).
-2. learning: improve my qt skills. i'm not a c++ developer, so please excuse shitty code quality
+2. Learning: obtain/improve my qt, c++ and git skills.
+I'm not a c++ developer, so please excuse shitty code quality.

 Note: what i learned so far is that i shouldn't commit directly to master.
-From now on development will be done in the dev branch.

 What works:
 - multiple database options